jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (d)
   (e) any other person charged with responsibilities in relation to the conduct of any official publicity or information campaign to be conducted on behalf of the Government of New Zealand and relating to electoral matters or the conduct of any general election or by-election.
-(3) The information referred to in subsection (1)﻿(a) is— (a) the names, residential addresses, occupations (if any), preferred honorifics (if any), meshblock, and postal addresses of, and any randomly generated number assigned by the Electoral Commission to, any or all of the following persons:
+(3) The information referred to in subsection (1)﻿(a) is— (a) the names, residential addresses, meshblock, and postal addresses of, and any randomly generated number assigned by the Electoral Commission to, any or all of the following persons:
     (i) the electors of an electoral district:
     (ii) the persons whose names are on the dormant roll for an electoral district:
     (iii) the electors of an electoral district who were registered as electors for that district on or after the date fixed for the closing of the main roll for the district pursuant to section 104, or on or after a date nominated by the applicant, that date being not earlier than the date on which the roll was last closed for printing: